What we know about the Menendez brothers’ resentencing and what happens next

 What happens next?

-In light of Tuesday’s ruling, the California Board of Parole Hearings is converting a previously scheduled June 13 clemency hearing for the brothers into a “parole suitability” hearing, the California Department of Corrections and Rehabilitation said Thursday.
+In light of Tuesday’s ruling, the California Board of Parole Hearings converted a previously scheduled June 13 clemency hearing for the brothers into a “parole suitability” hearing.
+That hearing was subsequently rescheduled to August 21 and 22, the California Department of Corrections and Rehabilitation told CNN a week after the re-sentencing.

+In the department’s parole handbook, officials note 90 days is the standard amount of time to schedule a parole hearing.
+Mid-August is roughly 90 days from the brothers’ May 13 resentencing.

 In February, California Gov. Gavin Newsom asked the parole board to determine if the Menendez brothers posed a “reasonable risk” to the public if he used his executive authority to grant them clemency for the 1989 shotgun murder of their parents.
 The parole board was due to meet with the brothers next month to finalize their recommendation.